 In our earnestness to meld our children into our families, we can unwittingly pressure them to fit our family mold.

-We may have unconsciously asked them to be like us so that they can belong to us.
+We may have unconsciously asked them to be like us so that they can belong to us, fit the family pattern. and reflect our expectations and dreams.
 How might we determine this?

 Consider these questions.